travigd/documentation/dotnet-api/competing-consumers.md

         </tr>
         <tr>
             <td><code>bool autoAck</code></td>
-            <td>Whether or not to automatically acknowledge messages after eventAppeared returns.</td>
+            <td>Whether to automatically acknowledge messages after eventAppeared returns.</td>
         </tr>
     </tbody>
 </table>

 ## Acknowledgements

 Clients must acknowledge (or not acknowledge) messages in the competing consumer model.
-If you enable auto-ack the subscription will automatically acknowledge messages once they are completed by your handler.
+If you enable auto-ack the subscription will automatically acknowledge messages once your handler completes them.
 If you throw an exception it will shutdown your subscription with a message and the uncaught exception.

-You can however choose to not auto-ack messages.
-This can be quite useful when you have multi-threaded processing of messages in your subscriber and need to pass control to something else.
+You can choose to not auto-ack messages.
+This can be useful when you have multi-threaded processing of messages in your subscriber and need to pass control to something else.
 There are methods on the subscription object that you can call `Acknowledge` and `NotAcknowledge` both take a `ResolvedEvent` (the one you processed) both also have overloads for passing and `IEnumerable<ResolvedEvent>`.

 ## Consumer Strategies

-When creating a persistent subscription the settings allow for different consumer strategies via the WithNamedConsumerStrategy method.
+When creating a persistent subscription the settings allow for different consumer strategies via the `WithNamedConsumerStrategy
+` method.
 Built in strategies are defined in the enum `SystemConsumerStrategies`.

 <span class="note">HTTP clients bypass the consumer strategy.
 This means any ordering or pinning will be ignored.<span>